 On the other hand, as of 2021 yet another possible option opened up.

 This one is much less dramatic, but far more to scale.
 It’s certainly got my vote.

 I think it is perfectly believable to assume that Albus at some point in the mid-1970s might have had to listen to Alastor Moody grousing about obstructiveness in the DMLE once too often, and challenged Moody to put his money where his mouth was.

-He offered to sponsor a volunteer resistance group and put Moody in charge of running it, and give him sombody else to bark at.
+He offered to sponsor a volunteer resistance group and put Moody in charge of running it, and give him somebody else to bark at.
 Albus was the titular head, and might call a meeting when he came across something that he thought needed to be shared.
 He’d also recruit a few people that he thought might be useful, and encourage the people who constituted his own information network to pass things on to Moody when they came across something.
 As for day-to-day operations, Moody could direct and coordinate it to suit himself.

 After all, the Order did appear to survive Albus’s death.
 But after Moody was killed, it seems to have broken up and gone dormant.
 Although certain people associated with it later went on to develop Potterwatch.

-And, of course, once it actually existed, Albus would have been perfectly capable of inviting the Marauders to join up, for whatever reasons of his own, and given that the order had no specific NEWT requirements, and wasn’t demanding three years of advanced training before qualifications, I’d say that James and Sirius at least, would have found that option much more attractive than working for the Ministry.
+And, of course, once it actually existed, Albus would have been perfectly capable of inviting the Marauders to join up, for whatever reasons of his own, and, given that the Order had no specific NEWT requirements, and wasn’t demanding three years of advanced training before qualifications, I’d say that James and Sirius at least, would have found that option much more attractive than working for the Ministry.